 Fish that are moving moderately or slowly are normally the prime targets.
 They aren’t stationary, and they aren’t rockets.
 Questionable targets are those fish that are not moving at all.
 Carp will sun themselves, but they will also rest.
 Sometimes these are synonymous, but I’m convinced they’re not always the same thing.
 I’ve seen large carp sitting on the bottoms of weedy bays, while other fish in the same area sunning/resting in the extreme shallows.
 These fish might be receptive to some sort of a reaction bite, where they see the fly and turn slightly on it or suck it in gently.
 Flies on the drop or jumped up a bit are your best bet normally, since the carp aren’t moving by definition.
 You may tempt them enough to get a strike, but they might just lie there like a log with no interest at all in your fly, or anything else for that matter.

-Funny enough negative targets are normally the most active.
-They are moving the fastest or are expending the most energy.
-The worst target imaginable is a spawning fish.
+Funny enough, negative targets are commonly active.
+They are often moving the fastest or are expending the most energy.
+A bad carp target is an actively spawning fish.
 This is the same for almost every species of fish there is.
-When a carp or any other fish is in the act of spawning, there is almost zero chance of catching that fish.
+When a carp or any other fish is in the act of spawning, there is almost zero chance of catching that fish legitimately.
 Look for fish that are in between spawning cycles.
 These fish will act like any other carp you might find, but are probably either resting or actively looking for food.
 You can recognize spawning carp by the loud thrashing you hear in vegetation and in the shallows.
-These are the worst targets of all.
+These fish have one thing on their mind.

-The other two fish are fish that are moving completely linearly at a very fast speed.
+Two other negative carp targets are fish that are moving completely linearly at a very fast speed.
 First, you have the actively fleeing carp.
 These fish are not the moping negative fish we spoke of previously.
 They are frightened and leaving you and your fly behind.
 These are just as negative and difficult to catch as spawning fish.
 I have never caught a spawning or rapidly fleeing carp, ever!
 Next, you have the fast cruisers.
 These fish have somewhere to be.
 They are normally not interested in stopping, but have a purpose—to get somewhere else.
 You can try to cast ahead of them and get the fly to their level, but in my experience these are very tough fish to catch unless again they are moving slowly or moderately.
 The Great Lakes have some very fast cruisers that will actually take a fly if you can get it to their level and maybe drop the fly and then jump it off the bottom.
 If the cruisers are in shallow water, then you have a reasonable chance of catching them in this body of water.
-The faster the cruiser, the more difficult it is to catch it.
+In this respect, they act similarly to bonefish.
+The faster the cruiser and normally the higher it is in the water column, the more difficult it is to catch it.

 It’s important to talk about the mid-depths as well.
 Everything mentioned so far is applicable to carp in the mid-depths.
 The prey items of your fishery will determine if fish are feeding at the mid-depths.
 Grass carp in particular will feed at the mid-depths very often, and so will common/mirror carp if the food sources are at the mid-depths.
 Vegetation, damselflies, dragonflies, midge, snails, etc., are all in the mid-depths.
 If the water is from one to two feet, some carp will actually feed at all levels of the water column in a five minute period.
 Some may be on the bottom.
 Some may be at the mid-depths, and some may be feeding very closely to the surface.
 When long vegetation is present and decent depth, this is when fish will feed at the mid-depths.
 They will use the vegetation like the bottom of the pond or lake.
 Fish will also suspend at the mid-depths to sun/rest.
 These fish behave like normal sunning/resting fish, but I’ve found them a little tougher to catch than fish in the shallows.
 They will eat though, and dropper rigs with chironomids or nearly neutrally buoyant flies work well here.
 The mid-depths commonly addressed in carp fly fishing literature, but they can be extremely important, particularly when grass carp are present.